 How do you use these seven easy, refreshing breaks that can reset your outlook?
 We’ve all been there: the morning starts okay, but then one thing after another goes wrong.
 After a certain point, it feels like there’s no way to turn the day around.
 You may as well cut your losses and binge-watch TV on the couch.
-That’s an entirely human and expected response.
-You can hit the reset button many ways and get back into the swing of things.
+But, of course, that’s an entirely human and expected response.
+However, you can hit the reset button many ways and get back into things.
 So the next time you’re having a bad day, try one of these simple strategies.
 Ten minutes later, you’ll be ready to get back on the horse (or be ready to consider riding again).

 1. Try a calming 10-minute yoga routine for refreshing breaks.